Arslan-Siraj/PDNuXLNodeInstaller/README.md

 - **Using NuXL within Proteome Discoverer 3.1**
   Detailed setup and workflow guidance is available in the OpenMS documentation: <https://openms.de/RNPxl>

-## Proteome Discoverer 3.0 and 3.1 manuall installation
+## Proteome Discoverer 3.0 and 3.1 manual installation

 1. **Before Installation:** Download the PD archive from https://github.com/timosachsenberg/OpenMS/releases/tag/NuXLPublication
 > **Note:** Please ensure that Proteome Discoverer is closed before running the NuXL installer.